-(Mark One) ☒ Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange e Act of 1934 For the fiscal year ended December 31, 2015 Or ☐ Transition Report pursuant to Section 13 or 15(d) of the Securities Excha ange Act of 1934 For the transition period from to Commission file number 001 -36057 Ring Energy, Inc Nevada (State or other jurisdiction of incorporation or organization) 90-0406406 (I.R.S.
-Employer Identification Number) 901 West Wall St, 3 rd Floor Midland, TX (Address of principal executive offices) (432) 682-7464 (Registrant's telephone number, including area code) 79702 (Zip Code) Securities registered under Section 12(b) of the Exchange Act: Title of Each Class Common Stock, par value \$0.001 Name of Exchange NYSE MKT Securities registered under Section 12(g) of the Exchange Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in I Rule 405 of the Securities Act.
-Yes ☐ No 🗓 Indicate by check mark if the registrant is not required to file reports pursuant to Section n 13 or 15(d) of the Act.
-Yes \square No \boxed{x} Indicate by check mark whether the registrant: (1) has filed all reports required to be preceding 12 months (or for such shorter period that the Registrant was required t requirements for the past 90 days.
-Yes $\boxed{\mathbf{X}}$ No $\boxed{}$ Indicate by check mark whether the registrant has submitted electronically and posted required to be submitted and posted pursuant to Rule 405 of Regulation S-T during registrant was required to submit and post such files).
-Yes $\overline{\mathbb{X}}$ No \square Indicate by check mark if disclosure of delinquent filers in response to Item 405 contained, to the best of registrant's knowledge, in definitive proxy or information stat or any amendment to this Form 10-K. \overline{x} Indicate by check mark whether the registrant is a large accelerated filer, an acce company.
-See definitions of "large accelerated filer," "accelerated filer," and "smaller" Large accelerated filer Non-accelerated filer Accelerated filer mpany) Smaller reporting company Indicate by check mark whether the registrant is shell company (as defined in Rule 12b -2 of the Act).
-Yes \square No \boxed{x} on the NYSE MKT of \$11.19 per share, was approximately \$285,408,458.
+(Mark One) roim to-ix ☒ Annual Report Pursuant to Section n 13 or 15(d) of the Securities Exchange Act of 1934 For the fiscal year ended December 3 Or 21, 2016 ☐ Transition Report pursuant to Sec ction 13 or 15(d) of the Securities Exchange A ct of 1934 For the transition period from 0 Commission file number 001-3605 1 Ring Energy, Inc. (Exact name of registrant as specified in its charter) Nev (State or other incorporation o jurisdiction of 90-0406406 (I.R.S.
+Employer Identification Number) 901 West Wal Midlar (Address of principa (Registrant's tele nd, TX 79702 (Zip Code) Securities registered under Section 12(b) of the Exchange Act: ne of Exchange NYSE MKT Securities registered under Section 12(g) of the Exchange Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 40 05 of the Securities Act.
+Yes ☐ No 🗓 Indicate by check mark if the registrant is n ot required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes ☐ No 🗵 period that the Registrant was required to file by Section 13 or 15(d) of the Exchange Act during the such reports), and (2) has been subject to such filing ant to Rule 405 of Regulation S-T during the pr corporate Web site, if any, every Interactive Data File eceding 12 months (or for such shorter period that the ulation S-K is not contained herein, and will not be incorporated by reference in Part III of this Form 10-K strant is a large accelerated filer, an accelerated ated filer," "accelerated filer," and "smaller reporti I filer, a non-accelerated filer, or a smaller reporting ng company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Non-accelerated filer ☐ ☐ (Do not check if a smaller reporting company) Accelerated filer Smaller reporting company Indicate by check mark whether the registra ant is shell company (as defined in Rule 12b-2 of the ne Act).
+Yes \(\square\) No \(\overline{x} \)

-As of June 30, 2015, the aggregate market value of the common voting stock held by non-affiliates of the issuer, based upon the closing stock price
+As of June 30, 2016, the aggregate market value of the common voting stock held by non-affiliates of the issuer, based upon the closing stock price on the NYSE MKT of \$8.82 per share, was approximately \$327,635,570.

-As of March 14, 2016, the issuer had outstanding 30,396,942 shares of common stock (\$0.001 par value).
+As of March 14, 2017, the issuer had outstanding 49,116,554 shares of common stock (\$0.001 par value).